Marriage Counselling:

 Frequent Quarrels: You try communicating with each other but end up arguing over petty issues.
 You either won’t talk to each other for days or months and ignore each other’s existence.

-Contempt: It includes sarcasm, mockery, facial expressions and making the other person feel inferior.
-Partner may intentionally be hurting you.
+Contempt: It includes sarcasm, mockery, facial expressions, and making the other person feel inferior.
+Your partner may intentionally hurt you.

-Stonewalling: Unresponsive, Acting busy, walking away and feeling overwhelmed and physically flooded.
+Stonewalling: Unresponsive, acting busy, walking away, feeling overwhelmed, and physically flooded.

 Co-dependency: You have no personal identity, interests, or values outside the relationship.
 Your desires and needs are unimportant, and you neglect yourself to please your partner.